codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 INSERT INTO group_members (username, group_id) VALUES ('kelly', 2);
 ```

-### Configure Auth Server {#clientauth}
+**Configure OAuth2 Server**

-Create a class `AuthServerConfig.java` and annotate with `@EnableAuthorizationServer`.
+Let's create a class `AuthServerConfig.java` and annotate with `@EnableAuthorizationServer`.
 This annotation is used to configure the OAuth 2.0 Authorization Server mechanism

 1. `JdbcTokenStore` implements token services that stores tokens in a database.
 2. `BCryptPasswordEncoder` implements PasswordEncoder that uses the BCrypt strong hashing function.
 Clients can optionally supply a "strength" (a.k.a. log rounds in BCrypt) and a SecureRandom instance.
 The larger the strength parameter the more work will have to be done (exponentially) to hash the passwords.
 The value used in this example is 4.